masato1122/Examples_QE/examples/phonon_fd/dispersion/README.md

 ``nat`` is the number of atoms in a supercell.

-## Atomic forces in supercells with displacements
+## 3. Calculate atomic forces in supercells with displacements

 ```
 for label in 001; do